dsanson/termpdf/README.md

 # TODO

--   support for TIFF files: removed when the script was rewritten; should not be hard to add back in.
+-   better handling of pdfs with transparent backgrounds.
+See Issue #10.
 -   implement search using `pdfgrep`.
 This was in an earlier version of the script, but was removed because it was complicated.
+I'm not sure what the best minimal implementation of search is.
+One problem is that there is no easy way to indicate *where* the search term was found on a page, since the page is just an image and we don't have any reasonable way to highlight matches.
--   rewrite in real language (using ncurses?)
+-   rewrite in real language (using ncurses?).
+It would be really cool to have a PDF viewer for vim+tmux with the power of emacs' [pdf-tools](https://github.com/politza/pdf-tools).
+But that's not going to happen using bash.
+Also, if written in a proper language, it would be easier to implement other image drawing schemes that would work in X11 terminals.

   [the beta test release or a nightly build]: https://iterm2.com/downloads.html
   [Poppler]: http://poppler.freedesktop.org/
   [screenshot]: screenshot.png